NAU hosts several performance facilities for Kitt School of Music students

 Performance facilities Accordion Closed

 Ardrey Memorial Auditorium is a 1,330 capacity performing arts auditorium.
-Ardrey is the performance home for the School of Music’s large concert ensembles, including the NAU Symphony, Chamber Symphony, Symphonic Band, Wind Symphony, and Opera Theater (spring production only).
+Ardrey is the performance home for the Kitt School of Music’s large concert ensembles, including the NAU Symphony, Chamber Symphony, Symphonic Band, Wind Symphony, and Opera Theater (spring production only).

-Ashurst Hall is an historic recital stage with seating for up to 300.
+Ashurst Hall is a historic recital stage with seating for up to 300.
 The majority of student solo recitals and small ensemble performances are held in Ashurst.
 Many faculty and guest recitals and performances are also held in Ashurst.

-Prochnow Auditorium is a student run, learning lab facility.
+Prochnow Auditorium is a student-run, learning lab facility.
 In addition to movies, comedians, and concerts, this 900 seat venue hosts NAU Opera during the fall term.
 The auditorium is located on the NAU campus at the corner of Dupont Ave. and Knoles Dr.

-Other venues in which School of Music ensembles regularly perform include the J.L.
+Other venues in which Kitt School of Music ensembles regularly perform include the J.L.
 Walkup Skydome (Marching Band), Du Bois Center (Choral Studies-Holiday Dinner), the High Country Conference Center, local historic churches, etc.

 Rehearsal facilities Accordion Closed